Business Plan Examples and Sample For Students

 1. New business strategy for eco-friendly products in the market.

-• Providing Engraved service
+• Providing engraved service

 1. Customized and Eco-friendly bamboo straws of different sizes